ShaneFoley/EnergyAnalysis/README.md

 # EnergyAnalysis
 Assignment submitted as part of MSc Course @ UCD.

-Using the API prvodied by the US Energy Information Administration, I took at look at the recent changes in usage and price of Electricity and Natural Gas since the beginning of the decade.
+Using the API provdied by the US Energy Information Administration, I take a look at the recent changes in energy usage trends and the price of Electricity & Natural Gas since 2000.